mui/mui-x/docs/data/charts/sparkline/sparkline.md

 The first row has the default y-axis values, while on the second row a fixed range from `0` to `100` has been set.

 {{"demo": "CustomYAxis.js"}}

+You can adjust the y-axis range of a sparkline using the `domainLimit` option in the `yAxis` configuration.
+The demo below shows different ways to set the y-axis range, including default behavior, a strict data-bound range, and a custom function that adjusts the range to rounded values.

+{{"demo": "CustomDomainYAxis.js"}}